Pycord-Development/pycord/docs/migrating_to_v2.rst

 - :func:`on_presence_update` replaces `on_member_update` for updates to :attr:`Member.status` and :attr:`Member.activities`.
 - ``on_private_channel_create/delete`` will no longer be dispatched due to Discord changes.
-- ``on_socket_raw_receive`` is no longer dispatched for incomplete data, and the value passed is always decompressed and decoded to :class:`str`.
-Previously, when received a multi-part zlib-compressed binary message, ``on_socket_raw_receive`` was dispatched on all messages with the compressed, encoded :class:`bytes`.
+- :func:`on_socket_raw_receive` is no longer dispatched for incomplete data, and the value passed is always decompressed and decoded to :class:`str`.
+Previously, when received a multi-part zlib-compressed binary message, :func:`on_socket_raw_receive` was dispatched on all messages with the compressed, encoded :class:`bytes`.

 .. _migrating_2_0_messagetype_for_replies: